 The best firmware engineers to deal with these are the ones that have a solid harware background and can understand the schematic and its implications on the firmware.
-If possible, your firmware engineers should be included in the hardware design process and given the chance to review the proposed design to ensure debugging hardware will be as simple as possible.
+Firmware engineers should be included in the hardware design process and given the chance to review the proposed design to ensure debugging hardware will be as simple as possible.

-Another good way to mitigate these errors is to develop the firmware on known good hardware (as in off-the-shelf development boards) then port the firmware over to experimental hardware.
+Another good way to mitigate these errors is to develop the firmware on known, working hardware (as in off-the-shelf development boards) then port the firmware over to experimental hardware.
 So you have:

 - Experimental firmware on known-working hardware (isolate firmware issues)

 - Known-working firmware on experimental hardware (isolate hardware issues)

 Even if the design is correct, manufacturing errors can and do occur.
 The manufacturer can misunderstand the documents.
 The distributor can put the wrong parts in the bag.
 The PCB fabrication process itself can be erroneous.

 I mention the above issues because I have personally seen them happen.
 Some errors are avoidable and some are not.
 So you need to be prepared to deal with them.

 It is usually left to the firmware engineers to come across these errors and figure out exactly what went wrong.
 Again, having firmware engineers that understand hardware helps a lot.

 Also, building more than one board in a batch of prototypes can be helpful.
 If only one board is having problems, that usually points to a PCB assembly/fabrication error.
 If all the boards have an identical problem, that is usually a design error.